anuprulez/amma/README.md

 Microglia, the brain resident macrophages, display high plasticity in response to their environment.
 Aging of the central nervous system (CNS), where microglial physiology is especially disrupted, is a major risk factor for a myriad of neurodegenerative diseases.
 Therefore, it is crucial to decipher intrinsic and extrinsic factors, like sex and the microbiome, that potentially modulate this process.

-Using transcriptomics, we found that **microglia follow sex-dependent dynamics in aging**.
-This repository
+We found that **microglia follow sex-dependent dynamics in aging**.
+This repository stores the transcriptomics data analyses and the sources for the website explaining the analysis.

+# Transcriptomics data analyses

-# Requirements
+## Requirements

 - [conda](https://docs.conda.io/en/latest/miniconda.html)
 - Creation of the `conda` environment with all the requirements